JuliaParallel/MPI.jl/docs/src/reference/api.md

 instead of being silently truncated. [`MPI.API.HAS_LARGE_COUNT`](@ref) says which of the two is in use.

+Note that having them does not by itself make messages of more than `typemax(Cint)` elements possible.
+Displacements and datatype extents are `MPI_Aint`, which is pointer-sized, so on a 32-bit build neither can describe more than 2 GiB however wide `MPI_Count` is -- a 32-bit address space could not hold such a buffer anyway.

 The fallback is transparent for a count passed by value, since `ccall` converts it, but not for one passed through a pointer.
 Type arrays and `Ref`s with [`MPI.API.Count`](@ref), [`MPI.API.Displ`](@ref), or [`MPI.API.TypeDispl`](@ref) need to